 Cummings Properties continually identifies energy saving opportunities and undertakes energy efficiency projects throughout our portfolio, resulting in direct cost savings for our clients.

-In the interest of both social and fiscal responsibility, we employee several "green" business practices, which are coordinated by a full-time energy manager.
+In the interest of both social and fiscal responsibility, we employ several "green" business practices, which are coordinated by a full-time energy manager.

 Clients can feel good that Cummings' nearly three megawatts of solar photovoltaic installations provide clean, renewable energy that directly powers a portion of common area and shared mechanical loads at several of the largest buildings in our portfolio.